psycomp-lab/psycomp-lab.github.io/index.md

 ### Welcome

-Welcome to our research lab, a place where Computer Science meets Psychology!
-Our lab is the result of a productive collaboration between the <a href="https://www.di.uniroma1.it/en">Computer Science Department</a> and the <a href="https://web.uniroma1.it/dip38/home">Psychology Department</a> @ the Sapienza University in Rome.
-Our team of researchers works on creating intelligent technologies that can interact with humans in a more natural and intuitive way.
-By combining the latest advances in Computer Science and Psychology, we are able to develop innovative prototypes that can enhance Human-Computer Interaction in a variety of fields.
-Our lab focuses on a wide variety of research areas, including Artificial Intelligence, Psychometrics, Virtual Reality, and Data Analysis.
-We invite you to discover more about our lab and join us in shaping the future of Human-Centered technology!
+Welcome to our research laboratory, where Computer Science and Psychology converge.
+The lab stems from a collaborative initiative between the <a href="https://www.di.uniroma1.it/en">Computer Science Department</a> and the <a href="https://web.uniroma1.it/dip38/home">Psychology Department</a> at Sapienza University of Rome.

+Our research team develops intelligent systems designed to interact with humans in a natural and intuitive manner.
+By integrating methodological and theoretical advances from both Computer Science and Psychology, we design and test innovative solutions aimed at improving Human–Computer Interaction across different domains.

+The laboratory’s main research areas include Artificial Intelligence, Psychometrics, Virtual Reality, and Data Analysis.
+We invite you to explore our activities and contribute to advancing the field of human-centered technology.